Chrome - stalling with Establising Secure Connection in the status bar

 if you get errors, take screenshots.

-if you get: error: incorrectly ordered, do Reorder, then go Advanced and note the reordering for later.
+if you get: error: incorrectly ordered, do Reorder, then go Advanced

 save a screenshot of Advanced, like this